daaronr/micro-giving-pub/be2024/handout_bothmodules.md

  \textcolor{blue}{Maths revision}: $U(X,Y)$ expresses a *function* with two *arguments*, X and Y.

+\textcolor{gray}{At this point, you may want to return to the revision material covering functions of two parentheses or more) variables.}

 $U(X,Y)$ must take *some* value for every positive value of X and Y.

 In  *general* a function of X and Y might increase or decrease in either X or Y, or increase over some ranges and decrease over other ranges of these two arguments.